-Strategic Outcome policies describe the College's purpose and impact on the Community and contain three critical components: 1) which programs & services are to be provided; 2) for whom; and, 3) the value to the community.
+Strategic Outcome policies describe the College's purpose and impact on the Community and contain four critical components: 1) which programs & services are to be provided; 2) for whom; 3) the value to the community; and 4) recommended areas of performance expectations.

 Consistent with policy governance principles, administrative and operational decisions of the College are "Operational Activity" decisions.
-As such, the Board empowers the President to make all Means decisions.
+As such, the Board empowers the President to make all Operational Activity decisions.
 While not an exhaustive list, "operational activities" (administrative and operational) decisions may include: personnel matters, financial planning, purchasing, programs, services, curricula, and internal organizational structure.
-Further, the Board acknowledges the Strategic Outcome and Means distinction is critical to the College's success.
+Further, the Board acknowledges the Strategic Outcome and Operational Activity distinction is critical to the College's success.
 The Board is not charged with producing a particular Strategic Outcome, only with defining them.
 The President is solely responsible for producing the Board's defined Strategic Outcomes and deciding what operational activities to use.